 Q: What is an unbalanced translocation?

-A: When the 23 pairs of chromosomes were lining up to divide they misaligned slightly causing a small section on the end of one of the two chromosome # 3s to break off.
+A: When the 23 pairs of chromosomes were lining up to divide they misaligned slightly causing a small section on the end of one of the two chromosome #3s to break off.
 Where it went, nobody knows.
-At the same time, a larger section of one of the two #9 chromosomes made a copy of itself, which then attached itself to the end of the damaged #3.
+At the same time, a larger section of one of the two #9 chromosomes made a duplicate copy of itself, which then attached to the end of the damaged #3.
 Crazy right?
 In short, there are genes missing from chromosome 3 and genes duplicated from chromosome 9.
 In theory, this should have devastating results.
-In reality, Avery has GREATLY surpassed everybody’s expectations.
+In reality, Avery has far surpassed everybody’s expectations.
 Our geneticist thinks the duplicated genes may be compensating somehow for the missing genetic material.
-In any case, this girl is a rock star.

 Q: What is this syndrome called?